selfage/datastore_client/README.md

         direction: asc
 ```

-Only composite indexes will be included in it, as it's Datastore's requirement.
-And only one composite index is generated because both queries can share the same index.
+`index.yaml` only contains composite indexes and needs to be uploaded to Datastore manually.
+It's generated based on the exact order of `filters` and `orderings` for each of `queries`.
+So the order matters a lot!
+It's recommended for you to read through Datastore's document carefully about queries and indexes or even play with it, especially note how the order of fields/properties in a composite index determines what kinds of queries are supported by that composite index.
+It's generated this way simply to keep things more manageable and predictable.And if you created some really complicated query, it's not guaranteed the generated composite index can support your query.

 If you already have `index.yaml`, and you run `selfage gen task -i index.yaml`, `index.yaml` will be updated to include the index above.

 Because of that, `selfage gen task -i index.yaml` will never delete indexes from `index.yaml` even if you deleted queries from `task.json`.
-You have to delete unused indexes manually from `index.yaml` and use Datastore's CLI to update your indexes in Datastore.
+You have to delete unused indexes manually from `index.yaml` and upload it to Datastore.

 ## Create DatastoreClient